 loss or corruption of software, data or information; or

 any special, indirect, consequential or pure economic loss, costs, damages, charges or expenses.

-In no circumstances shall MPA be liable to the Client in any case where it acts upon the Client’s instructions, unless the instructions are manifestly incorrect.
+- arise as a result of MPA acting upon the Client’s instructions, unless the instructions are manifestly incorrect.